PatrykO92/Portfiolo-v2/README.md

-Hey, check out my portfolio project!
+Hey, check out my portfolio!

 You can see it at:
 patrykorlowski.netlify.app

-I worked hard on it and I'm really proud of how it turned out.
-Take a look around and let me know what you think!